Book of Lemmas: Arbelos

 The arbelos is the shaded region (grey).

 Archimedes first introduced the arbelos (shoemaker's knife) in proposition four of his book:

 If AB be the diameter of a semicircle and N any point on AB, and if semicircles be described within the first semicircle and having AN, BN as diameters respectively, the figure included between the circumferences of the three semicircles is "what Archimedes called αρβηλος"; and its area is equal to the circle on PN as diameter, where PN is perpendicular to AB and meets the original semicircle in P.

 The figure is used in propositions four through eight.
 In propositions five, Archimedes introduces the Archimedes's twin circles, and in proposition eight, he makes use what would be the Pappus chain, formally introduced by Pappus of Alexandria.

 Salinon

-The salinon is the blue shaded region.
+The salinon is the purple shaded region.

 Archimedes first introduced the salinon (salt cellar) in proposition fourteen of his book:

 Let ACB be a semicircle on AB as diameter, and let AD, BE be equal lengths measured along AB from A, B respectively.
 On AD, BE as diameters describe semicircles on the side towards C, and on DE as diameter a semicircle on the opposite side.
 Let the perpendicular to AB through O, the centre of the first semicircle, meet the opposite semicircles in C, F respectively.
 Then shall the area of the figure bounded by the circumferences of all the semicircles be equal to the area of the circle on CF as diameter.

 Archimedes proved that the salinon and the circle are equal in area.